Cainta Church: History

 In 1727, a painting of Our Lady of Light was brought in from the Kingdom of Sicily and was chosen as the new patroness of the church.
 By 1760, the church was officially declared a separate parish.

-On 23 February 1853, an earthquake damaged the church building.
+On February 23, 1853, an earthquake damaged the church building.
 Both its roof and one wall collapsed while the walls of the parish rectory or convent sustained cracks.

-By 1884 the parish had been named Our Lady of Light (Virgen ng Caliuanagan or Madre Santissima del Lumen in Tagalog and Spanish languages), as attested in the 5 August 1884 letter by the pastor of Cainta Don Mariano de San Juan to the Archbishop of Manila, Fray Pedro Payo, O.P.
+By 1884 the parish had been named Our Lady of Light (Virgen ng Caliuanagan or Madre Santissima del Lumen in Tagalog and Spanish languages), as attested in the August 5, 1884, letter by the pastor of Cainta Don Mariano de San Juan to the Archbishop of Manila, Pedro Payo.

 Filipino-American War

 During the Filipino-American War in March 1899, the church and parish rectory of Cainta were burned down including the venerated Marian image within.
 Stones from the church walls were later used to build roads.
 The only mark left of its Jesuit beginning was attached at the top portion of the church's façade – the monogram of the Holy Name of Jesus "IHS" (Latin: Iesus Hominum Salvator).
 The church was left in ruins for 67 years without any significant restoration.